 - You don’t have to be opinionated about everything.
 This is a big one.
 One of the common barriers to using Natural Controversy is “but I don’t feel really strongly about things like X”.
-This is easy to overcome.
-Someone once asked Derek, “Why do you always have such strong opinions on everything?”
-He replied, “It’s not that I have strong opinions on everything, it’s that I only talk about things I have strong opinions on.”
+This is easy to overcome, just talk about the things you DO have strong opinions on.

 - Don’t create problems for no reason.
-Being controversial just to try to drive traffic, or worse — without a goal — is a no-no. Instead, only use this technique when you truly support what you’re saying.
+Being controversial just to drive traffic or without any goal is a no-no. Instead, only use this technique when you truly support what you’re saying.

 - Be confident and people will believe in you.
 Always maintain your position unless someone provides new data that makes you change your mind.
 Don Moore, a researcher at Carnegie Mellon University in Pittsburgh, demonstrated that “consumers tend to pick advice from those who express more confidence that they have the right answer (Moore, 2009).”

-- Stay out of conversations related to politics, gender, religion, etc. These topics are a little too polarizing for the average blogger.
-Studies show that above a certain level controversy actually decreases discussion.
+- Stay out of conversations related to politics, gender, and religion These topics are a little too polarizing for the average blogger or business.
+Studies show that controversy above a certain level actually decreases discussion.
 Instead, optimize for “low level controversy”.
-Obvious exceptions: you run a political blog or church.
+Noteable exceptions: you run a political blog or church.

-- Find the common enemy.
-Derek says every group of people has a common enemy.
-“You gotta find out who that enemy is, and then use outrage + controversy against them.”
+- Find the common enemy. every group of people has a common enemy, so find it.

 - Question the 3 Bs.
 This one is borrowed from Tim Ferriss.
 Threaten the 3 Bs (behavior, belief, belongings) and traffic follows.